 HOME Unit Studies

 Add spice to your curriculum with a HOME Unit Study!
-Homeschoolers of Maine now has unit studies to accompany some of the various HOME sponsored events and activities that have been held in the past.
-If you missed the opportunity to purchase one at a specific event, you can order them by mail.
-If you missed participating in the event, you can still enjoy the special learning opportunities provided through any of the following unit studies!
+Homeschoolers of Maine now has a varitey of unit studies and guides to help cover various subject requirements, as well as to accompany some of the many HOME sponsored events and activities that have been held in the past.
+If you missed the opportunity to purchase one at a HOME event, you can order them by mail.
+If you missed participating in the event it was designed to supplement, you can still enjoy the special learning opportunities provided through any of the following unit studies!

 Have you developed a unit study that you would like to share?
 Send your creation along to the HOME Office at email@example.com for consideration.
-This is a simple but wonderful way to bless your fellow homeschoolers and HOME!
+This is a simple but wonderful way to supprt HOME and bless your fellow homeschoolers!

 Backyard and Beyond: A Unit Study of Maine Wildlife – Chickadees, Salamanders and Skunks, oh my!
 This unit is designed to help children discover that wildlife is as close as their own backyard, as well as in the woods and animal parks around the state of Maine.
 As well as activities that cross various subject areas of the curriculum, it lists wildlife rehabilitators and suggests field trips to various wildlife programs around the state.